-7 Foods to Avoid if You Have Acid Reflux
+Seven Types of Food to Avoid if You Have Acid Reflux

-Have you ever wondered what happens to your body after you eat?
+So, have you ever wondered what happens to your body after you eat?
 Do you ever experience heartburn or a burning sensation?
 This can occur when you eat certain irritating foods, and it’s known as acid reflux.

 To avoid getting heartburn, you’ll need to make certain changes to your diet.
 Although it might be a shame to avoid some foods that you love, it’s easier to adapt what you eat than to spend your life taking medications.